HeyAnto/MyToDos/README.md

 ## Contributing
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
 Any feedback or suggestions are also welcome!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://fr.wikipedia.org/wiki/Licence_MIT) file for details.